Explaining Student Loan Forgiveness For Teachers

 Details:

-The maximum amount that a borrower can have forgiven under this program depends on the role and subject taught.
-Teachers are eligible to receive up to the highest forgivable amount, $17,500, if they are considered “highly qualified” as defined by the program and are full-time math or science teachers in an eligible school.
-Teachers working in special education that meet specific requirements may also qualify to have the higher amount forgiven.
+The maximum amount that can be forgiven under this program depends on the role and subject the borrower teaches.
+Teachers are eligible to receive up to $17,500, if they are considered “highly qualified” as defined by the program and are full-time math or science teachers in an eligible school.
+Teachers working in special education that meet specific requirements may also qualify to have $17,500 forgiven.

 Teachers are eligible to receive up to $5,000 if they are a “highly qualified” full-time elementary teacher or a full-time secondary school teacher in all other subject areas.